 WHO SHOULD FOLLOW A GLUTEN FREE DIET?

--Only individuals who have been diagnosed with either Coeliac Disease or Non Coeliac Gluten Sensitivity are medically advised to follow a gluten free diet.
+Only individuals who have been diagnosed with Coeliac Disease are medically advised to follow a gluten free diet.

 NON-COELIAC GLUTEN SENSITIVITY

--Some researchers define non coeliac gluten sensitivity as an improvement in symptoms when following a gluten-free diet.
+Some researchers report that individuals with non-coeliac gluten sensitivity may experience an improvement in symptoms when following a gluten-free diet.
 However, it is difficult to rule out the possibility of a placebo effect.

 I THINK I MAY BE SENSITIVE TO GLUTEN, WHAT SHOULD I DO?

 If you are experiencing symptoms when eating foods that contain wheat, barley, rye or oats and think you have a sensitivity to gluten, it’s important to first rule out coeliac disease.

 It is not recommended that you try gluten-free diet as a first option if you are experiencing symptoms related to eating gluten.
 Instead, you should continue to eat gluten and to see your GP as soon as possible to undertake a test for coeliac disease.